matthieugomez/PeriodicalDates.jl/README.md

 Please open an issue or submit a pull request if you need more methods to be defined.

-This package was formerly registered under the name `MonthlyDates.jl'
+This package was formerly registered under the name MonthlyDates.jl